eloquentos/kernel/README.md

-# kernel
+# Eloquent OS Linux Kernel

-The Eloquent OS Linux kernel build scripts
+The Eloquent OS Linux kernel is based on the Arch Linux LTS kernel with the following modifications.

+- User namespaces